radish-es/casebook-property/content/cases/guerin.md

     license: 'https://www.canlii.org/en/info/terms.html#license'
     attribution: Not an official version.
 tags:
-  - recognition
   - duty-to-consult
   - reserve-lands
   - aboriginal-title
+links:
+  - url: content/cases/stcatherines.md
+    explanation: What has changed with respect to the common law doctrine of Aboriginal title between St Cahterine's Milling and Guerin?
+  - url: content/cases/southwind.md
+    explanation: The fiduciary duty identified in Guerin has been an important basis for the Crown's obligations in dealing with reserve lands under the federal Indian Act.
-published: false
+published: true
 ---

-{{% callout alert %}}

-*This case concerns the lease of reserve lands situated within the geographical boundaries of the City of Vancouver.
-In 1957, members of the Musqueam Indian Band voted to "surrender" 162 acres of their reserve lands to the federal Crown on the understanding that these lands would in turn be leased by the Crown to the Shaughnessy Heights Golf Club for use as a golf course.
-Rents and other benefits from this lease were to be paid to band.
-The final terms on which the Crown ultimately leased the lands to Shaughnessy Heights, however, were very unfavourable to the band.
-The Chief and Councillors of the Musqueam Indian Band sued the Crown for breach of trust and damages in the amount of $10,000,000.*
+[*This case concerns the lease of reserve lands situated within the geographical boundaries of the City of Vancouver.
+In 1957, members of the Musqueam Indian Band voted to surrender 162 acres of their reserve lands to the federal Crown on the understanding that these lands would in turn be leased by the Crown to the Shaughnessy Heights Golf Club for use as a golf course.
+Rents and other benefits from this lease were to be paid to Band.
+The final terms on which the Crown ultimately leased the lands to Shaughnessy Heights, however, were very unfavourable to the Band.
+The Chief and Councillors of the Musqueam Indian Band sued the Crown for breach of trust and damages in the amount of $10,000,000.*]

-{{% /callout %}}

-### Dickson J. —
+## Dickson J. —

 The question is whether the appellants, the Chief and Councillors of the Musqueam Indian Band, suing on their own behalf and on behalf of all other members of the band, are entitled to recover damages from the federal Crown in respect of the leasing to a golf club of land on the Musqueam Indian Reserve.
 Collier J., of the Trial Division of the Federal Court, declared that the Crown was in breach of trust.
 He assessed damages at $10,000,000.
 The Federal Court of Appeal allowed a Crown appeal, set aside the judgment of the Trial Division and dismissed the action.

-#### I. General
+### I. General

 Before adverting to the facts, reference should be made to several of the relevant sections of the *Indian Act*, R.S.C.
 1952 c.149 as amended.
 Section 18(1) provides in part that reserves shall be held by Her Majesty for the use of the respective Indian bands for which they were set apart.
 Generally, lands in a reserve shall not be sold, alienated, leased or otherwise disposed of until they have been surrendered to Her Majesty by the band for whose use and benefit in common the reserve was set apart (s.37).
 A surrender may be absolute or qualified, conditional or unconditional (s.38(2)).
 To be valid, a surrender must be made to Her Majesty, assented to by a majority of the electors of the band, and accepted by the Governor in Council (s.39(1)).

 The gist of the present action is a claim that the federal Crown was in breach of its trust obligations in respect of the leasing of approximately 162 acres of reserve land to the Shaughnessy Heights Golf Club of Vancouver.
 The band alleged that a number of the terms and conditions of the lease were different from those disclosed to them before the surrender vote and that some of the lease terms were not disclosed to them at all.
 The band also claimed failure on the part of the federal Crown to exercise the requisite degree of care and management as a trustee.

-> […]
+[...]

-#### IV.
+### IV.
 Fiduciary Relationship

 The issue of the Crown’s liability was dealt with in the courts below on the basis of the existence or non-existence of a trust.
 In dealing with the different consequences of a “true” trust, as opposed to a “political” trust, Le Dain J. noted that the Crown could be liable only if it were subject to an “equitable obligation enforceable in a court of law”.
 I have some doubt as to the cogency of the terminology of “higher” and “lower” trusts, but I do agree that the existence of an equitable obligation is the *sine qua non* for liability.
 Such an obligation is not, however, limited to relationships which can be strictly defined as “trusts”.
 As will presently appear, it is my view that the Crown’s obligations *vis-à-vis* the Indians cannot be defined as a trust.
 That does not, however, mean that the Crown owes no enforceable duty to the Indians in the way in which it deals with Indian land.